leleliu008/xcpkg/README.md

         ipkg pack curl

-*   show the homepage of the given formula or this project
+*   show or open the homepage of the given package or this project

-        ipkg homepage show
+        ipkg homepage
-        ipkg homepage show curl
+        ipkg homepage --open

-*   open the homepage of the given formula or this project

-        ipkg homepage open
+        ipkg homepage --open curl
-        ipkg homepage open curl
+        ipkg homepage curl --open

 *   show the installation direcotory of the given package or this software